-A. Students will need to achieve satisfactory academic standing in order to be eligible to participate in extra-curricular and co-curricular activities.
+- A. Students will need to achieve satisfactory academic standing in order to be eligible to participate in extra-curricular and co-curricular activities.
 These will include all extra and co-curricular activities provided by the school.
-In order to maintain eligibility for participation in activities, a student must not have a failing grade for each nine week
+In order to maintain eligibility for participation in activities, a student must not have a failing grade for each nine week grading period.
+A listing of ineligible students will be distributed to the staff and appropriate coaches or advisors.
+The ineligible student will meet with the guidance counselor to develop a plan to improve grades.
+This plan may include suspension from practices.
+Their eligibility status will be re-assessed at the midpoint and at the end of the next grading period. - B. Participation

-- B. Participation - 1.
-In order to be eligible for interscholastic competition, a participant must not have completed more than four seasons in any sport. - 2.
+- 1. In order to be eligible for interscholastic competition, a participant must not have completed more than four seasons in any sport. - 2.
 An athlete may participate in only one sport per season.
+Once he has competed in a sport, he may not quit and go out for another sport in that season except under unusual circumstances and then with the approval of the principal.

+C. Attendance

-Once he has competed in a sport, he may not quit and go out for another sport in that season except under unusual circumstances and then with the approval of the principal. - C. Attendance - 1.
-A student is eligible for interscholastic competition if he or she is in regular attendance in grades 9-12 with the following provisions: - a.
-A student must be enrolled for at least five classes during the semester of competition - b.
-A student must have completed all required work below grade nine in order to be eligible. - D. Age - A student who competes in any interscholastic contest must be under I9 years of age by August 1st of each school year, except as provided by W.I.A.A. rules of eligibility. - 2.
-A birth or hospital certificate, accepted by the Board of Control, will establish the age of a contestant. - E. Student Accident Insurance - 1.
+- 1. A student is eligible for interscholastic competition if he or she is in regular attendance in grades 9-12 with the following provisions: - A student must be enrolled for at least five classes during the semester of competition - b.
+A student must have completed all required work below grade nine in order to be eligible.

+D. Age

+- A student who competes in any interscholastic contest must be under I9 years of age by August 1st of each school year, except as provided by W.I.A.A. rules of eligibility. - A birth or hospital certificate, accepted by the Board of Control, will establish the age of a contestant.

+E. Student Accident Insurance

 Insurance is available during the school year for students participating in athletics.
 Costs incurred for this insurance is responsible by the athletes and/or their parent/guardians.
 Mineral Point High School encourages all parents or guardians to provide adequate accident/medical insurance for their children.